thortle/Twibot-20/README.md

 - For detailed comparison metrics and analysis, see the `llama_model/README.md` file.

 #### 2.2.3.
 Limitations
-- **Data Scope:** The primary limitation is the reliance on limited textual data.
+- **Data Scope :** The primary limitation is the reliance on limited textual data.
 Performance could likely be improved by incorporating user metadata (account age, follower/following ratio), behavioral patterns (posting frequency, content type), or network information (connections to known bots/humans), which were not used here.
-- **Tweet Availability:** The `node_new.json` file did not consistently contain tweet data for all users, limiting the model's exposure to actual user-generated content beyond the profile.
+- **Tweet Availability :** The `node_new.json` file did not consistently contain tweet data for all users, limiting the model's exposure to actual user-generated content beyond the profile.
-- **Sophisticated Bots:** The model might struggle against advanced bots designed to mimic human profiles closely or those with very sparse profiles.
+- **Sophisticated Bots :** The model might struggle against advanced bots designed to mimic human profiles closely or those with very sparse profiles.
-- **Generalization:** Performance on different Twitter datasets or newer bot types may vary.
+- **Generalization :** Performance on different Twitter datasets or newer bot types may vary.
 The Twibot-20 dataset has specific characteristics.
-- **Text Cleaning & Tokenization:** Basic cleaning was applied.
+- **Text Cleaning & Tokenization :** Basic cleaning was applied.
 More advanced NLP techniques (e.g., handling emojis, non-standard characters, language detection) were not implemented.
 Truncation affects a small percentage (<1%) of very long profiles/tweet combinations.

 #### 2.2.4.
 Conclusion
 - We successfully fine-tuned DistilBERT for Twitter bot detection using profile/tweet text from Twibot-20, achieving 78% accuracy.